-The rock fall (Figure 2D) induces a coherent signal throughout the fiber optic cable.
-Small time 255 shifts of rock fall seismograms between individual channels are a result of different arrival times.
-256 azimuth and the apparent velocity at which the seismic waves propagate throughout the cable layout based on signal arrival time differences (see Methods).

-Previous studies have exploited such signals on seismic arrays to locate rock falls and image their

-(28).
-Here, we use matched field processing to determine the rock fall's back

-Figure 5 shows the back-azimuth and velocity calculation for a time window containing the rock fall signal.
-For the times before and after the rock fall signal, the normalized beam power is consistently below 0.2 indicating poor signal coherence throughout the array (see Methods).
-During the rock fall signal, coherence nearly doubles and back azimuths are stable at 243° East from North, pointing towards an unstable moraine, approximately 1 km to the West of the glacier where the rock fall was visually observed (Figure 5B).
-Moreover, phase velocities of 1700 m/s (Figure 5C) agree with typical Rayleigh wave velocities below 30 Hz of crevassed near-surface ice (29), which is consistent with superficial rock impacts on the ground.
-Besides the unstable moraine from where the rock fall in Figure 5 detached, matched field processing shows activity
+- The rock fall (Fig. 2D) induces a coherent signal throughout the fiber optic cable.
+Small time shifts of rock fall seismograms between individual channels are a result of different arrival times.
+Previous studies have exploited such signals on seismic arrays to locate rock falls and image their trajectories. - 245 (27).
+Here, we use matched field processing to determine the rock fall's back azimuth and the - apparent velocity at which the seismic waves propagate throughout the cable layout based on signal - 247 arrival time differences (see Methods). - Fig. 5 shows the back-azimuth and velocity calculation for a time window containing the rock fall - signal.
+For the times before and after the rock fall signal, the normalized beam power is consistently - below 0.2 indicating poor signal coherence throughout the array (see Methods).
+During the rock - fall signal, coherence nearly doubles and back azimuths are stable at 243° East from North, pointing - 252 towards an unstable moraine, approximately 1 km to the West of the glacier where the rock fall was - visually observed (Fig. 5B).
+Moreover, phase velocities of 1700 m/s (Fig. 5C) agree with typical - Rayleigh wave velocities below 30 Hz of crevassed near-surface ice (28), which is consistent with - superficial rock impacts on the ground.
+Besides the unstable moraine from where the rock fall in - Fig. 5 detached, matched field processing shows activity on slopes east or south of the array, - 257 although these sources were not visually confirmed.